|

 Other Reasons for Hair Loss in Women

-For women experiencing menopause, there are a few other factors that may exacerbate hair loss caused by hormone imbalances.
+There are a few other factors that may exacerbate hair loss during menopause.

 Stress

-Hair loss caused by stress is called telogen effluvium and can occur for a number of reasons relating to either emotional or physical stress.
+Hair loss caused by stress is called telogen effluvium and can occur for a number of reasons relating to emotional or physical stress.
 Telogen effluvium sends large numbers of hairs into a resting phase, which causes them to fall out just few months later.
-Often, telogen effluvium is a temporary condition and lost hairs will return when the stress is lifted.
+Often, this is a temporary condition and lost hair will regrow when the stress dissappears.

 Improper Nutrition